We Support Curriculum Development

 Draft K-6 Curriculum - A Plan for Providing Feedback

 The government released the draft K-6 curriculum on March 29th, 2021 and we have outlined a process for engaging the environmental education community in providing feedback.
 The government will gather feedback until the spring of 2022.
 ACEE is reviewing the curriculum to compare it to the current curriculum, what content has been adopted form the Curriculum for a Sustainable Future and a comparison to the K-4 curriculum draft released in 2018.
 This information will be posted on this website and will be used to guide the process below.
-We know there is much in the news about the current draft and responses from a variety of sectors.
+We know there is much in the news about the current draft and responses from a variety of sectors (Association of Alberta Deans of Education - Alberta Curriculum Analysis).
 Our work will focus on the environmental, energy and climate change content.

-Depending on your time availability and level of interest, you can engage and provide feedback in any of the following ways:
+Depending on your time availability and level of interest, we've highlighted ways you can engage and provide feedback

 - Provide an individual response using Alberta Education's online survey: